By DeVry University

 Remember that "cat and mouse" game we mentioned above?
 If you find the challenge of outwitting cybercriminals by staying one step ahead intriguing, then pursuing a career in the field of cybersecurity may be the right fit for you.

-Whether you’re already an active information technology professional or just a curious individual who wants to get involved in this dynamic field, DeVry University has a range of IT and cybersecurity-related certificate programs, degree and degree specializations that can help prepare you to pursue a career in cyber security, such as our Undergraduate Certificate Program in Cyber Security, our Bachelor’s Degree in Information Technology and Networking with a Specialization in Cyber Security or our Bachelor’s Degree in Computer Information Systems with a Specialization in Cyber Security Programming.
+Whether you’re an active information technology professional or looking to get involved in this dynamic field, we have a range of programs that can help you prepare to pursue your goals, such as our Undergraduate Certificate Program in Cyber Security, Bachelor’s Degree in Information Technology and Networking with a Specialization in Cyber Security or our Bachelor’s in Computer Information Systems with a Specialization in Cyber Security Programming.